1. Email Marketing

 Brilliant’s welcome email

-The email also contains a link to their mobile apps in case the subscriber is unaware of it, this helps with product adoption.
+The email also contains a link to their mobile apps – this helps with product adoption.

-Sundays is another D2C brand on this list, like Popsmith and WildWonder, but its welcome email doesn’t come with any discount codes or coupons.
-Instead, they use creative illustrations and clean messaging to talk about their brand and why it’s better than the closest alternative.
+Sundays is another D2C brand on this list, but its welcome email doesn’t include discount codes or coupons.
+Instead, it uses creative illustrations and clean messaging to discuss the brand and why it’s better than the closest alternative.

 Sundays welcome email